armory/docs/content/en/docs/armory-cloud-preview/armory-cloud-admin/admin-cloud-quickstart.md

 ### Secrets

 For development and other non-production environments, you can opt to enter secrets in plaintext into the Cloud Console.
-The best practice though is to secure them using Armory Cloud Console's Secrets UI.
+The best practice, though, is to secure them using the Secrets UI in the Armory Cloud Console.
 This is especially important for secrets that relate to your production environment's deployment target.
 Armory Cloud stores and transmits these secrets securely.
 Since the secrets are encrypted, they are not visible in the Armory Cloud Console after you enter them.

 Note that these are configuration secrets meant for information such as AWS Secret Access Keys.
 They are separate from any kind of app secret your developers may be using within their deployment pipelines.